emilija-trim/BERT_model/README.md

 ```

 ## Requirements
-Model ran on MACOS and tested with INTEL Core processor
+Model ran on MACOS and tested with INTEL Core processor.
 ```
     "matplotlib>=3.10.0",
     "numpy>=1.24.3",